eclipsefp/eclipsefp.github.com/install.md

 <br />
 <!-- Until here the list -->

-If are already proficient with Eclipse plug-ins installation, all you need to know is that the EclipseFP update site is located in
-``http://eclipsefp.sf.net/updates`` and then follow the <a href="#extra">extra configuration steps</a>.
+If are already proficient with Eclipse plug-ins installation, all you need to know is that the Java Development Tools are required and the EclipseFP update site is located in ``http://eclipsefp.sf.net/updates`` and then follow the <a href="#extra">extra configuration steps</a>.
 If you don't know what
 "update site" means, don't worry, just follow the steps right below this text.
 The current version of EclipseFP is 2.1.0.